 - Autoptimize – This concatenates all scripts and styles, minifies and compresses them, adds headers, caches them, and moves styles to the page head, and scripts to the footer.
 It also minifies the HTML code itself, making your page really lightweight.

 - SEO Smart links – This automatically links keywords and phrases in your posts and comments with corresponding posts, pages, categories and tags on your blog.
 This helps increase your internal linking required to improve your Pagerank and it also increases the Website optimisation visibility of your website by making it easier for other people to find.
-After all the iterate is a series of links – so good quality links help to increase your digital footprint.
+After all the iterate is a series of links – This means that good quality links help to increase your digital footprint.

 - 404 simple redirect – This plugin determines if a users request will cause a 404 HTTP error.
 If so, it redirects the user to a page defined in the plugin options.
 Google particularly likes custom 404 error pages as opposed to those pre-installed on most word-press websites.
 Having a custom 404 error page allows a website designer to create something that is specifically designed to help users when they can not find what they are looking for.
 Error pages help increase your website optimisation